Theme Aspect Argumentation Model for Handling Fallacies: Formal Fallacy Identification:

 As we have witnessed, \pmb{Core} is a reasonable constraint suitable for detecting a number of fallacies.
 Some other fallacies require more constraints for detection. \\

-\pmb{Straw man} is a fallacy where, in attacking a statement $s$, the attacker attacks $s'$ that resembles (but is an oversimplification of, exaggeration of, or an out-of-context misrepresentation of) $s$, to appear defeating $s$. \\ \pmb{Slippery slope} is a fallacy to derive, by replacing a statement with another slightly different one (usually its consequence), and continuing the process of replacement, an extreme statement.
-When the replacement is by weakening or strengthning, it presents a very similar issue to straw man.\\
+\pmb{Straw man} is a fallacy where, in attacking a statement $s$, the attacker attacks $s'$ that resembles (but is an oversimplification of, exaggeration of, or an out-of-context misrepresentation of) $s$, to appear defeating $s$. \\ \pmb{Slippery slope} is a fallacy to derive an extreme statement by replacing a statement with another slightly different one (usually its consequence), and repeating the process of replacement many a time.
+When the replacement is by weakening or strengthening (see Section \ref{sec_understanding_the_semanics}), it presents a very similar issue to the straw man.\\

-\begin{example}[Straw man, sampled from \url{https://owl.excelsior.edu/argument-and-critical-thinking/}] \rm For the theme $t$: ``{\it climate change and humans}'', suppose the following are put forward, $s_1$: ``{\it Pollution by humans causes climate change,}" by Mr X, and $s_2$:``{\it I see you think humans are causing extreme climates, like droughts and the global warming,}'' followed by $s_3$:``{\it Then it is only possible to preserve the climate if humans perish.}''
+\begin{example}[Straw man\footnote{Sampled from \url{https://owl.excelsior.edu/argument-and-critical-thinking/}}] \rm For the theme $t$: ``{\it climate change and humans}'', suppose the following are put forward, $s_1$: ``{\it Pollution by humans causes climate change}" by Mr X, and $s_2$:``{\it I see you think humans are causing extreme climates, like droughts and the global warming,}'' followed by $s_3$:``{\it Then it is only possible to preserve the climate if humans perish.}''